Showing posts with label Thi. Janaki Raman. Show all posts

 “….”

-“The width seems double the Cauvery River in Kumbakonam.
+“The width seems double that of the Cauvery River in Kumbakonam.
 Doesn’t it?”

 “Mmm…it looks so."